-The adequacy of the reporting of sample characterization is considered and, where necessary, commented upon.
-Considerations with regard to complex mixtures are similar to those described for animal carcinogenicity tests, described on p.
-21. The available data are interpreted critically by phylogenetic group according to the endpoints detected, which may include DNA damage, gene mutation, sister chromatid exchange, micronuclei, chromosomal aberrations, aneuploidy and cell transformation.
-The concentrations (doses) employed are given and mention is made of whether an exogenous metabolic system was required.
-These data are given as listings of test systems, data and references; bar graphs (activity profiles) and corresponding summary tables with detailed information on the preparation of the profiles are given in appendices.
+The adequacy of the reporting of sample characterization is considered and, where necessary, commented upon; with regard to complex mixtures, such comments are similar to those described for animal carcinogenicity tests on p.
+21. The available data are interpreted critically by phylogenetic group according to the end-points detected, which may include DNA damage, gene mutation, sister chromatid exchange, micronucleus formation, chromosomal aberrations, aneuploidy and cell transformation.
+The concentrations employed are given, and mention is made of whether use of an exogenous metabolic system in vitro affected the test result.
+These data are given as listings of test systems, data and references; bar graphs (activity profiles) and corresponding summary tables with detailed information on the preparation of the profiles (Waters et al., 1987) are given in appendices.

-Positive results in tests using prokaryotes, lower eukaryotes, plants, insects and cultured mammalian cells suggest that genetic and related effects (and therefore possibly carcinogenic effects) could occur in mammals.
+Positive results in tests using prokaryotes, lower eukaryotes, plants, insects and cultured mammalian cells suggest that genetic and related effects could occur in mammals.
 Results from such tests may also give information about the types of genetic effect produced and about the involvement of metabolic activation.
-Some endpoints described are clearly genetic in nature (e.g., gene mutations and chromosomal aberrations), others are to a greater or lesser degree associated with genetic effects (e.g., unscheduled DNA synthesis).
-In-vitro tests for tumour-promoting activity and for cell transformation may detect changes that are not necessarily the result of genetic alterations but that may have specific relevance to the process of carcinogenesis.
+Some end-points described are clearly genetic in nature (e.g., gene mutations and chromosomal aberrations), while others are to a greater or lesser degree associated with genetic effects (e.g., unscheduled DNA synthesis).
+In-vitro tests for tumour-promoting activity and for cell transformation may be sensitive to changes that are not necessarily the result of genetic alterations but that may have specific relevance to the process of carcinogenesis.
 A critical appraisal of these tests has been published (Montesano et al., 1986).

-Genetic or other activity detected in the systems mentioned above is not always manifest in whole mammals.
-Positive indications of genetic effects in experimental mammals and in humans are regarded as being of greater relevance than those in other organisms.
-The demonstration that an agent or mixture can induce gene and chromosomal mutations in whole mammals indicates that it may have the potential for carcinogenic activity, although this activity may not be detectably expressed in any or all species tested.
+Genetic or other activity manifest in experimental mammals and humans is regarded as being of greater relevance than that in other organisms.
+The demonstration that an agent or mixture can induce gene and chromosomal mutations in whole mammals indicates that it may have carcinogenic activity, although this activity may not be detectably expressed in any or all species.
 Relative potency in tests for mutagenicity and related effects is not a reliable indicator of carcinogenic potency.
 Negative results in tests for mutagenicity in selected tissues from animals treated in vivo provide less weight, partly because they do not exclude the possibility of an effect in tissues other than those examined.
-Moreover, negative results in short-term tests with genetic endpoints cannot be considered to provide evidence to rule out carcinogenicity of agents or mixtures that act through other mechanisms.
-Factors may arise in many tests that could give misleading results; these have been discussed in detail elsewhere (Montesano et al., 1986).
+Moreover, negative results in short-term tests with genetic end-points cannot be considered to provide evidence to rule out carcinogenicity of agents or mixtures that act through other mechanisms (e.g., receptor-mediated effects, cellular toxicity with regenerative proliferation, peroxisome proliferation) (Vainio et al., 1992).
+Factors that may lead to misleading results in short-term tests have been discussed in detail elsewhere (Montesano et al., 1986).